 NECHAUI INDIANS.
 The Nechaui (Nechavi) Indians are known only from the late seventeenth and early eighteenth centuries, during which time they were listed as one of the Caddoan-speaking tribes of the southwestern or Hasinai division.
 Their principal village was on the Neches River, apparently in what is now southern Cherokee County.
 As their name is similar to the Hasinai name for the Neches River (Nachawi, "Osage orange"), it may be that the Nechaui Indians were a more southerly group of Neche Indians.
 Sometime in the eighteenth century the Nechauis seem to have been absorbed by one or more neighboring Hasinai tribes.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "NECHAUI INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bmn19.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "NECHAUI INDIANS," accessed June 02, 2020, http://www.tshaonline.org/handbook/online/articles/bmn19.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.